What is a Sommelier?

 Is the National Wine School a good program?

 We believe this to be the best sommelier program available in the United States and the program we use for our wine courses.
-We love their programs, and most of their clients are universities and colleges.
-They focus on students’ individual needs, and their programs are cutting edge.
+We love their programs; most of their clients are universities and colleges.
+They focus on students’ individual needs, and their programs are cutting-edge.
 We see their programs as the future of wine education.

 What type of programs does the National Wine School offer?

 Level One.
-This program is an eight-week online program with sixteen hours of education.
-The program covers much of the basics any wine enthusiast would need.
+This eight-week online program includes sixteen hours of education and covers many basics any wine enthusiast needs.

 Foundation (Level Two).
-This program covers similar material as WSET Level Three and the CMS Advanced program.
+This program covers material similar to WSET Level Three and the CMS Advanced program.
 The NWS believes that sensory training is the foundation of all wine knowledge.
 The program includes 16 hours of in-class education.

 Intermediate (Level Three).
-Regional wine knowledge is the core of this program.
-The program also relies on a proprietary deductive tasting system that expands upon the Foundation wine course.
-In addition, the program includes 16 hours of in-class education.
+Regional wine knowledge is the core of this program, which also relies on a proprietary deductive tasting system that expands upon the Foundation wine course and includes 16 hours of in-class education.

 Advanced (Level Four).
-This program takes a minimum of sixty-four hours of class time.
-The program is similar to a bachelor’s degree: a student can focus on specific topics, including winemaking, Italian Wine, Food and Wine Pairing, etc.
+This program requires a minimum of sixty-four hours of class time.
+It is similar to a bachelor’s degree: students can focus on specific topics, including winemaking, Italian Wine, Food and Wine Pairing, etc.

 Master (Level Five).
-This program is set up like a university Master’s program.
+This program is structured like a university Master’s program.
 The student is assigned an academic advisor.
-They work together on a one-on-one basis to develop a master thesis.
+They work together one-on-one to develop a master’s thesis.
 Only projects that promote the student’s career goals are accepted.

 Is the Court of Master Sommeliers Reputable?